yuvaldolev/Compilers101/compilers_101.md

 - Types are really important in Rust
 - They form the core of a lot of compiler analyses
-- The main type (in the compiler) that represents types (in the user's program) ty::Ty
+- ty::Ty - the main type (in the compiler) that represents types (in the user's program)
 - rustc uses this to perform all type-related operations during compilation!

 ---

 ### Parallelism

-- Compiler performance is a problem that worked on by the rustc team
+- Compiler performance is a problem that is worked on by the rustc team
 - One aspect of that is parallelizing rustc itself
 - Currently, there is only one part of rustc that is parallel by default: codegen
 - There are lots of efforts to parallelize the rest of rustc